akvo/akvo-product-design/services/NotificationService/15-NotificationService/FunctionalDesign/NotificationService.md

 - [Technical Design](https://github.com/akvo/akvo-product-design/blob/master/services/NotificationService/15-NotificationService/TechnicalDesign/NotificationService.md)

 ## Overview
 The job of the notification service is to react on events from services and make those events into notifications based on users.
 One could argue that the notification service twists the perspective from services to users.
-Making it possible to ask what happend in the system, from a user perspective.
+Making it possible to ask what happened in the system, from a user perspective.

 Services that will send messages to the notification service will initially be RSR but as we move forward FLOW, DASH & new services will also benefit from the common solution.
 The messages sent from services will origin in a service event (e.g. maybe a donation in RSR).
 An important job for the notification service is to keep track of what users should have what notifications.
-Further users should also be able to configure how they recieve the notificaitons (emails as events happen or as a summary in the end of the month).
+Further users should also be able to configure how they receive the notifications (emails as events happen or as a summary in the end of the month).

 An example can look like this:
 <pre>